 So many women are into DIY these days.
 It’s fun, it’s challenging, and you can save a ton of money building and doing stuff yourself.
-I made my first piece of furniture all by myself and I want to show you how to make your own 2×4 Outdoor Table with this tutorial.
+Let me show you how to Build a 2×4 Outdoor Table with this tutorial.

-This is a great beginner woodworking project that uses simple and inexpensive building materials.
+This is a great beginner woodworking project and the first piece of furniture I made all by myself.
+It uses simple and inexpensive building materials.
 Perfect for stylish furniture for your home or patio on a small budget.

-Patio furniture is ridiculously expensive so I decided to build my own 2×4 outdoor table.
-Our patio furniture set didn’t include any side tables so I was making due with small folding plastic tables.
+Patio furniture is ridiculously expensive so I decided to build my own 2×4 outdoor side tables.
+Our patio furniture set didn’t include any so I’d been making due with small folding plastic tables.

-I’ve wanted to try building a piece of furniture by myself for a while.
-So when a blogger I’ve been following for years posted in a group that she was doing a 2×4 challenge, #2x4andMore to be exact, I knew I wanted in!
-There is nothing like accepting a challenge with a deadline to get me moving.
+I’ve wanted to build a piece of furniture by myself for a while.
+So when another blogger posted in a group she was doing a 2×4 challenge, I knew I wanted in!

-In this challenge there are 14 building-minded bloggers participating, so please make sure you check out their project which are linked to at the end of the post.
+There are 14 bloggers participating so please make sure you check out their projects.
+You can find them linked to at the end of the post.

 2×4 Outdoor Table Guidelines